Loading lesson…

 The big idea: journalism's bargain is with the reader's trust.
 AI accelerates the work but cannot fabricate the source — that's the line you don't cross.

-What is the core idea behind "AI In Journalism Class"?
+What is the main idea of "AI In Journalism Class"?

-Which best describes the scope of "AI In Journalism Class"?
+Which concept is most central to "AI In Journalism Class"?